Table of Contents

 RELATED: 5 Best Dog Caskets for Pets Burial

-While the pro of these caskets is that they're cheap, unfortunately, they are not biodegradable so will not the best for the environment, or even your backyard.
+While the pro of these caskets is that they're cheap, unfortunately, they are not biodegradable, so they will not be the best for the environment or even your backyard.

 Wood pet caskets for dogs, such as this fancy one, are usually the type of coffins humans use, so if you want your pet to rest in the most lavish of pet caskets for dogs, you should consider a wooden casket.

-The price depends on the kind of wood being used but still tends to be more expensive than the other types of coffins.
-Mahogany and cherry are the most expensive, and pine is typically the cheapest.
+The price depends on the kind of wood used but still tends to be more expensive than the other coffins.

-Seagrass caskets, like the one little one here, are very good for the environment because they are biodegradable.
+Seagrass caskets, like the little one here, are very good for the environment because they are biodegradable.
 Most laws will allow the use of these pet coffins over any other type.

-Seagrass pet caskets are also typically less expensive than wood ones (above), and they are strong and long lasting.
-They work best for small animals because they are so light.
+Seagrass pet caskets are also typically less expensive than wood ones (above), and they are strong and long-lasting.

 Personalized pet caskets and more

-If you have kids and would like them to be apart of the process, there are actually caskets that come blank so that you can decorate them yourself.
+If you have kids and would like them to be a part of the process, there are actually caskets that come blank so that you can decorate them yourself.

 If you are thinking that the pet casket is a little too much for you, don’t worry – there are other options.

 If you cannot afford the casket or you want something more simple, there are special charms that have seeds enclosed that you can purchase.

-Do what feels right to you, because in the end how you say goodbye helps you to move on and deal with your grief.
+Do what feels right to you because, in the end, how you say goodbye helps you to move on and deal with your grief.